Shyamkumarnagilla/Weather-App/README.md

 The app will display the current weather conditions, including the temperature, humidity and wind speed.

 Contributing:
-If you would like to contribute to the development of the Weather App, please follow these steps:
+If you would like to contribute to the development of the Cloudcast App, please follow these steps:
 Fork the repository.
 Create a new branch for your feature or bug fix.
 Make your changes and commit them.